-Marriage counselors watch your non-verbals
+Marriage counselors watch your non-verbal

-We still prefer face-to-face marriage counseling for very specific reasons: You watch faces and breathing when you’re a couples therapist, and sometimes things get lost online.
+We still prefer face-to-face marriage counseling for specific reasons: You watch faces and breathing when you’re a couples therapist, and sometimes things get lost online.
 We sometimes have to ask whether someone’s eyes are getting teary (and how awkward is that!)

 Why online counseling intensives for couples may be the preferable choice